 Key: You are learning with the help of the film.
 Find the useful parts in the movie for this purpose.
 These are typically the dialogue parts, where conversational English is used, but it can also be a monologue (for example a person remembering something and thinking aloud).

-Select a scene with a dialogue (1-2 minutes long) to work on.
+Pick a scene with a dialogue part not longer than 1-2 minutes to work on.

-- Watch the scene without sound.
+Watch the scene without sound.
 Stop.
 Spend a moment thinking: What do you think the people were saying to each other?
 Did they look happy, sad, angry etc.?
-Jot down your ideas quickly on paper. (for example: asking for information, complaining, planning something etc)
+Jot down your ideas quickly on paper. (for example: A man was asking, complaining about, planning etc something)

 Note: Subtitles sometimes do not reflect the exact words the actors are saying.
 (If you’re feeling this is getting kind of repetitive and tedious, then you can take a break, and move on to the next point some other day.
 Remember, you’re studying, not “simply watching a movie”, as explained in the introduction.
 That’s why you are working on the same short scene repeatedly).

-- Now comes the study part.
-This is where you are going to decide what expressions and words you find useful to learn from the scene.
+Now comes the part that most people skip and for this reason make little or no progress.
+In this part you decide what expressions and words you find useful to learn from the scene.
 Repeat Step 4, but this time go pausing the video as you’re watching the same scene to observe the language used in it more closely (use a TV remote control or the slider of your movie player app).
 Take your time.
 This step is important.
 You need to understand the information and take notes if you want to remember the new material.
 This is the time to note down useful words and new expressions.

 Look at your language notes and think about the following: